-Shakespeare made famous the line “What’s in a name?” when he composed Romeo and Juliet, and indeed, that story centered around a conflicting tale of two cultures that were destined to collide.
-The name Chervon means Spring and The Mountain.
+Shakespeare made famous the line “What’s in a name?” when he composed Romeo and Juliet.
+Indeed, that story centered around a conflicting tale of two cultures that were destined to collide.
+The name “Chervon” means Spring and The Mountain.
 The building itself demonstrates a sort of feng shui, and Ralph Johnson, a Chicago architect designed the current R&D building.
 After listening to company president Peter Pan discuss the meaning and passion of the company he created, he came up with the design.

 History of Chervon Manufacturing in China

-In Shanghai, most skyscrapers have been built in just the last 20 years—amazing given the vast number of them and the almost limitless skyline present in the city.
-Chervon itself was also built within the past 23 years and has experienced an almost similar level of explosive growth—in a sense mimicking the sudden and explosive growth experienced by the entire country.
-China’s real economy is more capitalist now than communist, and this is what allows for the vast manufacturing capabilities it possesses.
-In 1978, the Chinese leadership opened up the government and people to this new style of living, and it hasn’t looked back.
+Shanghai built most of its skyscrapers in just the last 20 years.
+We found that amazing given the vast number of them and the almost limitless skyline present in the city.
+Chervon itself was also built within the past 23 years and has experienced an almost similar level of explosive growth.
+In a sense, it mimics the sudden and explosive growth experienced by the entire country.
+China’s real economy is more capitalist now than communist.
+This allows for the vast manufacturing capabilities it possesses.
+In 1978, the Chinese leadership opened up the government and people to this new style of living, and so far, it hasn’t looked back.

 The people of China are now able to attend university and progress from one place to another.
-Peter’s first job was in a state-owned trading company, but when after about 5 years he realized the system wasn’t optimized for producing the best results and products that were up to the level of his aspirations for what could be.
-This being the case, Peter, Stephanie, and Joey (who is no longer with Chervon) left the state-owned company and formed their own company.
+Peter’s first job was in a state-owned trading company.
+After 5 years or so, he realized the system wasn’t optimized for producing the best results and products that were up to the level of his aspirations.
+This being the case, Peter, Stephanie, and Joey (no longer with Chervon) left the state-owned company and formed their own company.
 Chervon itself was literally started with a dream, some borrowed money, and two hotel rooms.
 It all quickly grew from there.

 Why Can’t We Do It This Way?

-This growth from machine and component sourcing to problem solving led Chervon to manufacturing in 1997.
-Other companies thought it would be impossible for a parts sourcing company to delve into actually making its own products, but Chervon managed to maintain many of its current business relationships while manufacturing their own high end products.
+This growth from machine and component sourcing to problem-solving led Chervon to begin manufacturing in 1997.
+Other companies thought it would be impossible for a parts sourcing company to delve into actually making its own products.
+Even so, Chervon managed to maintain many of its current business relationships while manufacturing its own high-end products.

 Chervon OEM and ODM Manufacturing

-Throughout the history of Chervon, the company has done plenty of OEM manufacturing, but they also do quite a lot of ODM manufacturing as well, including manufacturing for popular brands sold in Lowe’s, The Home Depot, and Menards.
-While all this goes on, Chervon is keen to make their own brands and, particularly, to sell their own products to Chinese people in their own country—this is how the Devon line of tools came about, for example.
+Throughout the history of Chervon, the company manufactured plenty of OEM products.
+They also do quite a lot of ODM manufacturing as well.
+That includes manufacturing for popular brands sold in Lowe’s, The Home Depot, and Menards.
+Simultaneously, Chervon is keen to make their own brands.
+They have a particular interest and excitement about selling their own products to Chinese people in their own country.
+This actually brought about the Devon line of tools.

 OEM vs ODM Manufacturing – What’s the Difference?

 To understand the difference between OEM and ODM manufacturing you need to understand who’s calling the shots on design.
 An OEM brings a finished design and collaborates on the engineering.
 They determine all design and product specifications.
 The brand then buys it from the OEM manufacturer and sells it to the market themselves.
 An ODM manufacturer actually builds a product for another company or brand and does so using their design specifications.
-Another way to look at it is that an OEM manufacturer shops around an already excellent product, and an ODM manufacturer more or less serves as the workhorse to bring a product idea to life for another company.
-Being an OEM and ODM manufacturing partner requires a lot of attention to detail and a very specific set of skills that will make or break a company.
+Another way to look at it is that an OEM manufacturer shops around an already excellent product.
+An ODM manufacturer more or less serves as the workhorse to bring a product idea to life for another company.
+Being an OEM and ODM manufacturing partner requires a lot of attention to detail.
+It also requires a very specific set of skills that will make or break a company.

 Moving Into the OPE Market with the EGO Brand

-The level of manufacturing Chervon engages in is commensurate with Bosch, Makita, and Milwaukee—and indeed, they’ve made tools for some of those companies at one point or another as an OEM manufacturer.
-Tool manufacturing in China is a 1.2 billion dollar market, and the OPE (outdoor power equipment) sector is dominated by the European and American markets.
+The level of manufacturing Chervon engages in is commensurate with Bosch, Makita, and Milwaukee.
+In fact, they’ve made tools for some of those companies at one point or another as an OEM manufacturer.
+Tool manufacturing in China is a 1.2 billion dollar market.
+The OPE (outdoor power equipment) sector is currently dominated by the European and American markets.

 This is where Chervon has really stepped up its game in the past few years.
-The company has quickly gained recognition in business to business markets, but has now turned its sights on name recognition in the consumer market.
-Three years ago Chervon acquired Flex, a German power tool company, and in 2014 they debuted the EGO 56V cordless OPE line of tools and a strong move into outdoor power equipment in general.
+The company has quickly gained recognition in business-to-business markets.
+Now, it has turned its sights on name recognition in the consumer market.
+Three years ago, Chervon acquired Flex, a German power tool company.
+In 2014 they debuted the EGO 56V cordless OPE line of tools and a strong move into outdoor power equipment.

-The EGO name and brand stands for the move into OPE which is driven by engines and connecting those to applications for lawn mowers and handheld OPE power tools.
-As Chervon looked for growth areas, they recognized OPE had different manufactures that weren’t making use of some of the strengths and advantages found in the cordless power tool industry.
+The EGO name and brand stands for the move into OPE which is driven by engines and connecting those to applications for lawnmowers and handheld OPE power tools.
+As Chervon looked for growth areas, they recognized OPE had different manufactures.
+They weren’t making use of some of the strengths and advantages found in the cordless power tool industry.
 When Chervon, the largest ODM manufacturer in the power tool industry took a look at the OPE market, they saw a great opportunity.
 More than just the financial and manufacturing opportunities, Chervon saw an opportunity to bring about some of the environmental advantages cordless OPE technology would offer to the world in general.

 The EGO brand was really Chervon’s big move into a self-branded suite of power tools.
-While other companies express an interest in replacing corded tools, Peter truly believes lithium-ion is capable, one day, of almost entirely replacing the gasoline engine.
-Based on how well their new EGO 15-inch string trimmer and EGO self propelled lawnmower are doing, it looks like tools once thought to require gas are well on their way to becoming battery-driven mainstream solutions.
+Other companies express an interest in replacing corded tools.
+Peter Pan, Chervon president, truly believes lithium-ion can, one day, almost entirely replace the gasoline engine.
+Based on how well the EGO Powerload 15-inch string trimmer and EGO Select Cut lawnmower are doing, it looks like tools once thought to require gas are well on their way to becoming battery-driven mainstream solutions.

 Chervon and the Environment